greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/LOAD.html.md

 The file name is specified in the same way as for shared library names in `CREATE FUNCTION`; in particular, one may rely on a search path and automatic addition of the system's standard shared library file name extension.

-Note that in Greenplum Database the shared library file \(`.so` file\) must reside in the same path location on every host in the Greenplum Database array \(masters, segments, and mirrors\).
+Note that in Greenplum Database the shared library file \(`.so` file\) must reside in the same path location on every host in the Greenplum Database array \(coordinators, segments, and mirrors\).

 Only database superusers can load shared library files.